 - Ocular rosacea: this type of rosacea affects the eyes and eyelids causing redness and irritation.

-Rosacea is not considered contagious or infectious but if untreated it can become progressive and severe skin problem just like acne (rosacea conglobata, rosacea fulminans, rosacea pyoderma, gram-negative rosacea).
+Rosacea is not contagious or infectious.
+However, if untreated it can become progressive and severe skin problem just like acne.
+Then we call it Rosacea conglobata, Rosacea fulminans, Rosacea pyoderma or Gram-negative rosacea.

 The exact cause of rosacea is unfamiliar but number of factors are considered as triggers for this disease, and many factors can aggravate the condition